Navigating Job Loss with Career Counseling

 Your profession is not your personality.
 Reducing yourself to a job or your performance at work can be damaging in both the short and long-term.
 In modern day work culture, working long hours and centering your life around work yields prestige and promotions, but it does not promote a healthy emotional system.

-Many people with high-pressured careers may find themselves unfulfilled with working nonstop despite this work leading them to their current success.
+Many people with high-pressured careers, such as finance, law or healthcare, may find themselves unfulfilled with working nonstop despite this work leading them to their current success.
 Hating your job is one thing but, when all you do is work and you hate your job, does it also mean that you hate yourself?
 When you lose your job, do you lose who you are as a person?

 It can become easy to lose your true self in your job title or corporate responsibilities.
 Oftentimes, our jobs are way more than just how we make a living.
 They give us purpose in a fast-paced world- a reason to leave the house each weekday and a reason to be committed to a mission.
 A job can influence how you see yourself and how you view the people around you.
 Even if you do not absolutely love your job, it offers socialization, structure, and meaning.